 Health indicators suggest that it is the lack of accessible healthcare — not terrorism, drones or the energy crisis — that is the greatest adversity facing Pakistan.
 Pakistan spends a shockingly low percentage of its GDP (2.6 percent) on healthcare.
 The poor quality of government-provided health services in Pakistan is the major reason behind the large role played by the private sector in healthcare.

 HOPE seeks to remedy the healthcare crisis in Pakistan through its network of hospitals, maternal health clinics, basic health clinics, and mobile health clinics throughout Pakistan.
 We aim to provide healthcare in the form of treatments, preventive care, and emergency medicine.
-Currently we have four charitable hospitals, four Maternal and Child Health Centers, two Basic Health Units, and two Mobile Health Units.
+Currently we have four charitable hospitals, five Maternal and Child Health Centers, one Basic Health Unit, and two Mobile Health Units.

 As of 2018, HOPE has established four charitable hospitals in Pakistan: one in Karachi, one in Thatta, one in Zia Colony, and one in Sujawal.
 Each hospital is equipped with surgical facilities, a neonatal intensive care unit, and labor and delivery rooms.
 In 2017, over 552,000 patients were seen altogether at all four hospitals.
 Combined, over 10,500 surgeries were conducted and over 6,800 babies were delivered.

 Basic Health Units